 We have a dedicated team of staff on hand to help guide you through the admissions process, from selecting the right course for you, to completing your UCAS application and applying for financial support.

-Students applying for full time university level courses must use the UCAS online application system at www.ucas.ac.uk.
+Students applying for full time university level courses will need to formally apply via the UCAS online application system at: www.ucas.ac.uk.

-The date that your application needs to arrive with UCAS depends on your university and course choices, so you will need to check the application deadlines on the UCAS website to ensure you apply before the deadline date.
-Note: If you miss the deadline date, don’t despair, contact us immediately and we’ll advise on your next step.
+The date that your application needs to arrive with UCAS depends on your university and course choices, so you will need to check the application deadlines to ensure you apply on time.

-To apply, you will need our Institution Code: H65, along with the UCAS Code for your chosen course - you can find this on the relevant course page on this website.
+To apply, you will need our Institution Code: H65 (or L51 for LJMU engineering courses), along with the relevant UCAS Code.
+You can find this on the relevant course page on this website.

 When we receive your application from UCAS, we will write to you to invite you to attend an interview.
 After considering your application and interview, we will contact UCAS with our decision.